dmidlo/histdata.com-tools/README.md

 objects directly; those stage helpers are the supported worker boundary, not the GUI or automation boundary.

-#### Lifecycle and Diagnostics
+#### Maintainer Runtime Diagnostics

-Use the lifecycle CLI to inspect and manage the local sidecar:
+The normal user path does not require process lifecycle commands.
+Maintainers can inspect and manage the local runtime through the lower-level lifecycle CLI:

 ```sh
 histdatacom-sidecar doctor --json